 In many cases, writers may apply the first person less effectively, following assertion phrases such as "I believe," "I feel," and "I think" to manifest real argument defense.
 Though your audience is interested in your view about the field, they expect you to support, argue, and elaborate your assertions fully.

-Personal suggestions are insufficient to support your view; you require concrete evidence to convince the audience.
+Personal suggestions do not support your view; you require concrete evidence to convince the audience.
 Technically, this means blending in some scholars' concepts, facts, and opinions and citing them altogether.

 Generally, several social scientists shun the use of the first person, probably because scientists also ignore it.
-It leads to subjective perspective and conflicts with the ideals of scientific writing.
-However, the use of the first person is persistently accepted in social sciences, exceptionally when describing personal perspective or project.
+It leads to a subjective perspective or tone and conflicts with the ideals of scientific writing.
+However, using the first person is persistently accepted in social sciences, especially when describing a personal perspective or project.
 You can use the first person when writing an internship report, reflection essay, and other papers if allowed to do so by your instructor.

-Scientific writers eschewed the application of “I” in the past because they consider the first person affects the impersonality and objectivity impression they intend to create.
+Scientific writers eschewed the application of "I" in the past because they considered the first person affects the impersonality and objectivity impression they intend to create.
 However, conventions seem to transform over time.
-For example, when you describe a certain project you are working on or link the project with the existing research topic.
-In this case, it is essential to check with your instructor to determine whether you can use the first person.
+For example, when you describe a particular project you are working on or link the project with the existing research topic.
+In this case, you must check with your instructor to determine whether you can use the first person.